Val YT C.

 Particles, air pockets, and colour dispersions become landscapes revealed only through attention.

-Gelatin infused with food-waste particles — coffee grounds, peels, spirulina, and other discarded remnants — suspended within a translucent matrix to create glossy, textured sheets.
+Gelatin infused with food-waste particles such as coffee grounds, peels, spirulina, and other discarded remnants are suspended within a translucent matrix to create glossy, textured sheets.
 The title references lamina (thin layers) and biological lamins, structures that provide protection and support at a microscopic scale.

-Some materials are donated by friends, framing the project as an act of co-design shaped by community living.
+Some ingredients are donated by neighbours and friends, framing the project as an act of co-design shaped by community living.
 Each piece functions as a specimen, preserving traces of everyday consumption.

 03